top of page

 f) An adult is allowed to review the submission to ensure it does not contain any violence, explicit language or defamatory terms but they must not change or edit the story in any other way.

 g) The winners and shortlisted writers agree to being a part of the publicity and promotion of the Maidstone literary festival before, during and after the festival.
-The festival is funded by Maidstone Borough Council and the publicity will include MBC communications channels, such as social media and e-newsletters, but will not be restricted to these channels and may include more media outlets.
-This will include photos of the children.
+This may include photos of the children.

-h) Shortlisted and winning writers must not announce the competition outcome before the official announcement by either Maidstone LitFest or Maidstone Borough Council.
+h) Shortlisted and winning writers must not announce the competition outcome before the official announcement by Maidstone LitFest.
 If they do, they will risk disqualification.

 SUBMITTING AN ENTRY